 When information is available for the production line operator real time, it is easy to see when quality starts to deviate, and corrective actions can be taken immediately, without sacrificing production yield.

 A typical output from a tag manufacturing process used to be skewed normal distribution with additional second peak as shown in the picture across wide frequency band: the “stray” tags made it impossible to implement Six Sigma to the letter.
 Instead, deviating tags can be sorted out, and Six Sigma limits may be used for the remaining part.

 Developments in new RFID chips have changed the situation.
 Some tag models can be manufactured with normal distributed sensitivity variation.
 It is possible to implement Six Sigma quality control, maybe with 4-sigma limits to start with.

-Send me an email to arrange an on-line demo and to discuss more about quality control in RAIN RFID tag manufacturing!
+Contact us to arrange an online demo and to discuss more about quality control in RAIN RFID tag manufacturing!

 Quality Testing Solution for RFID Label Production